The Vietnam Coffee Industry

 1. Climate Change

-Climate change with extreme weather conditions has set coffee-growing regions in danger.
+Climate change and extreme weather conditions have put Vietnam’s coffee production and other coffee-growing regions in danger.
 Vietnam may lose 50% of its current Robusta production area by 2050 due to rising temperatures and changing rainfall (According to the CIAT, International Center for Tropical Agriculture).

 2. Aging Coffee Trees